Understanding Arterial Ulcer Wound Care in New York City

 How do I schedule an arterial ulcer wound care service?

-Our patients often notice ulcers on the toes, feet, heels, or ankles that appear round, with a punched-out look and pale or black edges.
-The surrounding skin can also feel cool, shiny, or tight, and the pain is often very severe, especially when the leg is elevated.
-If you notice these signs, our Wound Care Specialists can assess the ulcer and start treatment right in your home.
+Arterial ulcers typically appear on the toes, feet, heels, or ankles.
+They have a round, "punched-out" appearance with pale or black edges.
+The surrounding skin may feel cool, shiny, or tight, and pain is often severe, especially when the leg is elevated.
+If you notice these signs, our Wound Care Specialists can assess the ulcer and begin treatment right in your home.

-Our team focuses on restoring and maintaining healthy blood supply to promote proper wound healing.
-For patients with arterial disease, we use specialized dressings, manage pain, and help improve circulation through positioning and lifestyle guidance.
-We also monitor signs of infection and coordinate care with your physician or vascular specialist to support overall healing and reduce the risk of recurring arterial ulcers.
+Care is focused on restoring and maintaining healthy blood flow to promote proper healing.
+For arterial disease, treatment may include specialized dressings, pain management, and guidance on improving circulation through positioning and lifestyle changes.
+Infection monitoring and coordination with your physician or vascular specialist are key to supporting healing and reducing the risk of recurring ulcers.

 Yes, with proper care and monitoring, many arterial ulcers can heal safely at home.
-Our team provides ongoing wound assessments, dressing changes, and education on how to protect the area and improve blood flow.
+Ongoing assessments, dressing changes, and education on protecting the area and improving circulation can be provided to support healing at home.

-Without proper care, an arterial ulcer can lead to infection, tissue death (gangrene), or even amputation in severe cases.
-Our team provides proactive wound management and infection control to reduce the chances of these outcomes.
+Without proper care, arterial ulcers can lead to infection, tissue death (gangrene), or even amputation in severe cases.
+Proactive wound management and infection control reduce the risk of these serious outcomes.

-Arterial leg ulcers can develop when poor blood supply from arterial disease limits oxygen and nutrients to the tissue, leading to painful wounds that often appear on the feet, toes, or heels.
-Venous leg ulcers occur because of venous disease or chronic venous insufficiency, where blood pools in the lower legs instead of flowing back to the heart.
-Venous ulcers tend to form around the ankles, and the pain often improves when the legs are elevated.
-Our Wound Care Specialists assess both arterial and venous ulcers carefully to provide the most effective at-home treatment plan.
+Arterial ulcers occur when poor blood supply from arterial disease restricts oxygen and nutrient delivery to the tissue, leading to painful wounds that usually form on the feet, toes, or heels.
+Venous ulcers result from venous disease or chronic venous insufficiency, where blood pools in the lower legs instead of returning to the heart.
+Venous ulcers typically form around the ankles, and the pain may improve when the legs are elevated.
+Our Wound Care Specialists carefully assess both types of ulcers to provide the most effective at-home treatment plan.

 CALL NOW: 516-855-7655 NOW SERVING ALL OF NYC METRO, LONG ISLAND, NORTHERN NJ, WESTCHESTER & CT Many Insurance Plans & Medicare Accepted